 Suitability and Practicality

 The suitability of textures should be included in your final consideration.
-A highly polished marble floor in the bathroom or kitchen may look contemporary and lustrous, but is it very practical from a safety perspective?
+A highly polished marble floor a luxury bathroom or kitchen may look contemporary and lustrous, but is it very practical from a safety perspective?
 Consider, too, that while silk curtains will look luxurious and hang beautifully, they have a tendency to deteriorate quicker in very sunny rooms.
 In fact, they are more likely to rot if they have not been properly lined.
 Be sure to understand which window treatments will be best suited for your luxury interior design.

 Although it may seem relatively straightforward to coordinate various textures and patterns to create a luxurious interior, the fact remains that using the services of a professional and reputable interior designer will ensure the effortless precision in achieving the desired look and feel.